TheBrianGraf/TheBrianGraf/README.md

 # Hi, I'm Brian <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px">

-I am the Director of the VMware {Code} Program.
+I am the Sr. Manager of DevRel at NetApp Instaclustr.

 I've always enjoyed writing code and finally seeing it work.
 The euphoric feeling of completing a project that had been extremely frustrating to figure out.
 It's time to share these publicly!
 Want to find me on Social?
 [Twitter](https://twitter.com/thebriangraf).